apigee-labs/rapier/README.md

 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `'/todos'` and following the `items` relationship declared in the relationships section.
-From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` are the same resource, and although there is no requirement on the server to use the same URL, most will do so.
+From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` are the same resource.
+Many implementations will use the same URL, but the API does not require it and clients should not count on it.
-Since `items` is from a multi-valued relationship to the `Items` entity, Rapier conventions say that we can tack on `Item_id` on to the end of `todos/items/` to resolve to a single `Item`.
-From this we know that
+The Rapier specification of the multi-valued relationship `items` includes a `selector` property that references the `Item` property called `id`.
+This indicates that we can form a 'query URL' by tacking the value of the `id` property of an `Item` on to the end of `todos/items/` to resolve to a single `Item`.
-`http://example.org/yyyyy` is equivalant to `http://example.org/items/10293847`, and that will be the URL used by most servers.
-Rapier calls `{Item_id}` a selector.
 A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.

 You can POST items to `http://example.org/to-dos/items` to create new items, you can PATCH items to change them, and you can DELETE items to remove them.
 You can also perform a GET on `http://example.org/yyyyy`, which will yield: